Scrolling and Zooming

 Minify by 25%

-1. The Hand tool lets you drag the buffer around.
+1. The Hand tool lets you drag the image around.
 It does not force you to switch tools.
 Just scrolling around on the icon will scroll the image.

 3. This icon will pop your image back to 100%.

-4. The next icon will scale your image to fit inside your buffers window.
+4. The next icon will scale your image to fit on screen.

 Display Settings Panel